-1

-Oath of allegiance Ido swear that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Her Heirs and Successors, according to law.
+Ido swear that I will well and truly serve Her Majesty Queen Elizabeth the Second, Her Heirs and Successors, in the office of Member of the Legislative Council.
+So help me God. so help the God.
+4. Oath of confidentiality Ido swear that I will be a true and faithful Councillor and that I will not, directly or indirectly, except with the authority of the Governor, reveal the business or proceedings of the Government of St Helena or the nature or contents of any document communicated to me, or any matter coming to my knowledge, in my capacity as a Councillor.
 So help me God.

-2

-Oath for due execution of office of Governor I

-3

-Oath for due execution of office of Member of the Legislative Council I

-4

-Oath of confidentiality Ido swear that I will be a true and faithful Councillor and that I will not, directly or indirectly, except with the authority of the Governor, reveal the business or proceedings of the Government of St Helena or the nature or contents of any document communicated to me, or any matter coming to my knowledge, in my capacity as a Councillor.
+5. Judicial Oath Ido swear that I will well and truly serve Her Majesty Queen Elizabeth the Second, Her Heirs and Successors, in the office ofand I will do right to all manner of people according to law, without fear or favour, affection or ill-will.
 So help me God.

-5

-Judicial Oath Ido swear that I will well and truly serve Her Majesty Queen Elizabeth the Second, Her Heirs and Successors, in the office of

-6
+6. Affirmations In the forms above respectively set forth, for the word "swear" there shall be substituted the words "solemnly and sincerely affirm and declare", and the words "So help me God" shall